BramVanroy/spacy_conll/README.md

 # spaCy2CoNLLU
-Simple script to parse text with spaCy and print the output in CoNLL-U format.
+Simple script to parse text with spaCy and print the output in CoNLL-U format (http://universaldependencies.org/docs/format.html).

 ### Requirements